 You will also be able to navigate to each new project on your Projects Dashboard page:

 When you split your projects, all of the Criteria, Reviewers, Existing Scores, and Evaluation Groups are copied over to the new child projects.
 However, only submissions made to each unique Decision will be copied over respectively (including the relevant files).

 TIP: After you've split the project into the child projects, we recommend that you archive the parent project, which takes it off the main project page.
-If your parent project isn't Archived, there is a chance that Reviewers will go in and score things in the parent project by accident.
-Scoring in the parent project only transfers into the child projects when you do so BEFORE splitting!
+If your parent project isn't Archived, there is a chance that Reviewers will go in and score within the parent project by accident.
+Scoring in the parent project only transfers into the child projects when you do so BEFORE splitting.